Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

-Perfect $k$-schemes are almost never of finite type over $k$.
-But as claimed in Theorem \ref{intro:main}, in fact each $X_i$ appearing above is the perfection of some proper algebraic space over $k$.
-Note that we do not know how to canonically construct these algebraic spaces without passing to the perfection.
+Perfect $k$-schemes/algebraic spaces are almost never of finite type over $k$.
+But as stated in Theorem \ref{intro:main}, each $X_i$ appearing above is in fact the perfection of some proper algebraic space over $k$\footnote{It is expected that these $X_i$s are the perfections of projective varieties over $k$.
+See Appendix \ref{rep as sch} for further discussions.
+But knowing that they are algebraic spaces is sufficient for all the applications we have in mind.}\footnote{That $X_i$s are the perfections of projective varieties was proved very recently by Bhatt-Scholze \cite{BS}.}.
+We do not know how to canonically construct these algebraic spaces without passing to the perfection.
 But this does not bother us.
 We can still study their topological properties.
 In particular, we can define the $\ell$-adic derived category on $X_i$, the notion of perverse sheaves, and etc.

-As soon as the representability of $\Gr$ is proved, the representabilities of mixed characteristic affine Grassmannians and affine flag varieties for general reductive groups follow by an argument same as equal characteristic situation.
+As soon as the representability of $\Gr$ is known, the representability of mixed characteristic affine Grassmannians and affine flag varieties for general reductive groups follows by the same argument as in equal characteristic situation.
 See \S~\ref{gen aff flag}.

-Now we explain some more details how to prove the representability of $\Gr$.
-As in equal characteristic situation, it is enough to prove the subfunctor $\Gr^{(N)}$ of $\Gr$ defined by a condition similar to \eqref{subfun} is representable.
-A little further work shows that it is enough to prove the representability of
+Now we explain some ideas behind the proof of Theorem \ref{intro:main}.
+As in the equal characteristic situation, it is enough to prove the representability of the subfunctor $\Gr^{(N)}$ of $\Gr$ defined by a condition similar to \eqref{subfun}.
+With a little further work, one then reduces to prove the representability of the following functor

-where $\mE_0=W(R)^n$.
-Now, the essential difficulty is that the quotient $\mE_0/\mE$ cannot be regarded as an $R$-module and it is not clear how to embed this functor into the Grassmannian (or projective spaces).
-An even more basic (and very interesting) question is, whether there exists a non-trivial line bundle on $\bGr_N$.
-Note that in equal characteristic, such a line bundle exists and is ample, known as the determinant line bundle $\mL^\flat_{\det}$ on $\bGr^\flat_N$.
-Its fiber over $(\mE,\beta)$ is the top exterior wedge of $\mE_0/\mE$ as an $R$-module.
-This construction certainly fails in mixed characteristic.
-(See Appendix \ref{det line} for some discussions.)
+where $\La_{0R}=W(R)^n$, and $\wedge^n(-)$ denotes the $n$th wedge product.
+Now, the essential difficulty is that the quotient $\La_{0R}/\La$ is not an $R$-module so the previous strategy to embed this functor into the Grassmannian fails.
+In fact, a basic question is whether there exists a non-trivial line bundle on $\bGr_N$.
+Note that in equal characteristic, such a line bundle exists, known as the determinant line bundle $\mL^\flat_{\det}$ on $\bGr^\flat_N$.
+Its fiber over a lattice $\La\subset R[[t]]^n$ is the top exterior wedge of $R[[t]]^n/\La$ regarded as an $R$-module.
+This construction certainly fails in mixed characteristic (see Appendix \ref{det line} for more discussions).

 Therefore, we proceed in another way.
-Our observation is that by adding certain level structure, $\bGr_N$ is indeed representable by some affine scheme defined by matrix equations.
-More precisely, for each $h$, let $W_h(R)$ denote the ring of truncated Witt vectors of length $h$, and let
+Our observation is that after adding level structures, $\bGr_N$ is represented by an affine scheme defined by matrix equations.
+More precisely, for each $h$, let $W_h(R)$ denote the ring of truncated Witt vectors of length $h$, and define